docs-newton/newton-api-docs/docs/authentication/Authentication.md

 # Authentication

 The Newton Pro API uses the HMAC-SHA256 signing method for REST requests.
-A signature must be included in every request to a private endpoint.
+A signature must be included in every request to a private endpoint, but is not required for public endpoints.

 This documentation explains how to generate the proper HTTP headers, including example code in several programming languages: